dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 > The smart people invented a system which relies on certificates to secure the data using **public-key cryptography** or in another name -> **Asymmetric cryptography**
 {: .prompt-info }

-### Generate the public private key pair

-#### Algorithms for generation and key sizes
+### Algorithms for certificate generation and key sizes

 The certificates usually generated with one of the following algorithms in combination with one of the previously mentioned hashing algorithms.

 Key is basically a random string of bits that serves as input for cryptographic algorithms.
 The stronger is the key and the encryption algorithm your data is in bigger safety.

 - RSA
-  - using big prime numbers and based on factoring trap door function, using big keys to provide security
+  - it is using big prime numbers and a factoring trap door function, bigger keys provide greater security
   - common key size are 2048 and 4096.
 2028 bit according to NIST is secure until 2030
 - ECDSA (Elliptic curve)
-  - based on mathematical properties of elliptic curves from which next point can be calculated easily (public key), but reversing it almost impossible -> using shorter keys due to it
+  - based on mathematical properties of [elliptic curves](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) from which next point can be calculated easily (public key), but reversing it almost impossible -> using shorter keys due to it
   - 256 bit key size is equivalent of 3072 bit RSA key size
+- DSA
-- DSA -> using discrete logarithmic properties and private key generated from the content that we want to sign -> used for ensuring file integrity and verification
+  - it is using discrete logarithmic properties and private key generated from the content that we want to sign -> used for ensuring file integrity and verification

-#### How to generate
+### How to generate our key pair using RSA?

 First generate the private key